Alexis Weidenbach

-Alexis Weidenbach (born 26 September 1996) is a Dominican football player who plays as a midfielder for German Regionalliga Südwest club TuS Rot-Weiß Koblenz and the Dominican Republic national team.
+Alexis Weidenbach (born 26 September 1996) is a Dominican football player who plays as a midfielder for German Rheinlandliga club SG 99 Andernach.
+He is a former Dominican Republic international.

-Early life
+International career

 Weidenbach was born to a German father and a Dominican mother.

-International career

 Weidenbach made his international debut for the Dominican Republic in a 1–0 loss to Puerto Rico.